cdelorme/system-setup/linux/debian/wheezy/ipfire/readme.md

-# IPFire Proxy Cache Router Firewall
+# IPFire Proxy Cache Router Firewall ReadMe

 I use a VM to handle internal networking, which routes traffic, acts as a proxy server, cache, firewall, and wireless access point.